strongloop/strongloop-buildpacks/README_heroku.md

 Create a Procfile in the root directory of your app that contains the following:
     web: slc run

-You will need to init and commit your code:
+To deploy, add your application to a Git repository.

     $ git init
     $ git add -A
-    $ git commit -m "init"
+    $ git commit -a -m "Initial Commit"

+Note : For faster deployment time, delete the application's node-modules directory.

 <h5> Push to Heroku </h5>